 - unsalted butter

-Prepare the rest of your fruit.
+- Prepare the rest of your fruit.
 We chose to make apple & plum and apple & blackberry drop scones. we halved the blackberries and peeled and sliced the plum.
 Have you ever tried to peel a plum?
 It’s incredibly difficult without stewing or steaming the plum first.
-I used an OXO Serrated Peeler and the skin came off incredibly easily – It can also be used for tomatoes and other soft fruit.
+I used a serrated peeler and the skin came off incredibly easily – It can also be used for tomatoes and other soft fruit.

-Add some of the fruit to the top of the drop scone and then flip over.
-We used an OXO Pancake Turner for this as the drop scones were just the right size to fully slide onto the turner.
+- Add some of the fruit to the top of the drop scone and then flip over.
 When cooked both sides should be lightly browned.